etetoolkit/ete/sdoc/tutorial/tutorial_trees.rst

 Given that all tree nodes share the same basic properties, they can be connected freely.
 In fact, any node can add a whole subtree as a child, so we can actually *cut & paste* partitions.
-To do so, you only need to call the :func:`TreeNode.add_child` method using another tree node as a first argument.
+To do so, you only need to call the :func:`Tree.add_child` method using another tree node as a first argument.
 If such a node is the root node of a different tree, you will concatenate two structures.
 But caution!!, this kind of operations may result into circular tree structures if